One Thousand Museum: Design

 Designed by Iraqi-British architect Zaha Hadid, One Thousand Museum was Zaha Hadid's first residential tower in the Western Hemisphere, and one of the final projects designed by Hadid in her lifetime.
 It was designed in association with O’Donnell Dannwolf Partners Architects, a local architecture firm.

 A notable feature of the building is the curving exoskeleton, allowing the interior space to have fewer columns.
 The exoskeleton is composed of 5,000 pieces of glass fiber reinforced concrete.
 These pieces were shipped from Dubai early in the construction process.
 The exoskeleton is located in front of a glass facade.

 The building was topped out in February 2018.

 Facilities

 The building contains 84 residences, consisting of a two-story duplex penthouse, 4 townhouses, 10 full-floor residences, and 70 half-floor units.

 A swimming pool is installed at the top of the building, covered by a curving, faceted metal ceiling that reflects the water.
 The double-height space is occupied by the pool on one side and a seating area on the other.
 A similar metallic canopy design is used for the bar.
-A full two-room treatment spa, hair and beauty salon, acai and juice bar fueled by Raw Republic, and a sunbathing area is also installed, alongside a multimedia tower.
+A full two-room treatment spa, hair and beauty salon, acai and juice bar, and sunbathing area are also installed, alongside a multimedia tower.